 options.autoplay

-objects created for each of its texts.
-By default, Blotter will assume this to be true
+Tells the instance of Blotter whether or not to immediately begin the render loops for all Blotter.RenderScope objects created for each of its texts.
+By default, Blotter will assume this to be true.

-Each draw will happen on requestAnimationFrame
+Each draw will happen on requestAnimationFrame.

-event to perform work after the instance has finished building itself.
+Listen for the ready event to perform work after the instance has finished building itself.

 needsUpdate